 In the absence of or during a transition of a key manager

-While working with managers or direct reports who need additional support or more specific guidance
+When working with managers or direct reports who need additional support or more specific guidance

-Why the distinction is important
+Why the distinction between leaders and managers is important

 Your browser is out of date.
 Our website is built to provide a faster, more engaging experience.
 Your browser may not support all of our features.
 Please update to the latest version of Microsoft Edge or contact your network administrator.